SjoerdHekking/custom-macros-sugarcube2/Notification/README.md

 ## Usage - Flash arguments

-1. 'Flash' has fifteen (yes 15) arguments which allow things to be customized for your desire.
+1. 'Flash' has sixteen (yes 16) arguments which allow things to be customized for your desire.
 I recommend staying away from 7, and 10 to and including 14, unless you know what you're doing.
     - [Input text](#Text), there is no default, this must be user provided.
 (Argument 1)
     - [Type](#Type), default is `default`, (Argument 2)
     - [Progress](#Progress), default is `true` (Argument 3)